List of captive orcas: Kasatka

 Kasatka was a 41-year-old female orca who lived at SeaWorld San Diego and the mother of Takara, Nakai, Kalia and Makani.
 She was the park's dominant orca, and she could be seen putting the other whales in their places including her own offspring.
 She was captured off the coast of Iceland on 26 October 1978, about the age of two.
 Her name probably comes from the Russian word Kasatka (Кaсатка), a generic name for orcas.
 She was 17.7 ft long and weighs around 5950 lb.
 Kasatka became a grandmother for the first time when her daughter Takara gave birth to her first calf, a female born 3 May 2002, named Kohana.
 Takara gave birth a second time, on 23 November 2005, to a male named Trua in SeaWorld Orlando.
 Takara gave birth to her third calf, a female born 7 January 2010, named Sakari.
 Kasatka became a great-grandmother on 13 October 2010, when Kohana gave birth to her first calf Adán.
-Kasatka gave birth to her fourth calf and second son on 14 February 2013, at 6:33 am after a one-hour labor.
+Kasatka gave birth to her fourth calf and second son on 14 February 2013, at 6:33 a.m. after a one-hour labor.
 The calf was later named Makani.

 Kasatka had shown aggression to humans.
 In 1993 she tried to bite Ken Peters during a show, and again in 1999.
 On 30 November 2006, Kasatka grabbed Peters again and dragged him underwater during their show.
 Peters escaped and was later in good condition despite being underwater for a "brief" amount of time.
 Since this incident, Kasatka had been barred from performing waterworks with trainers and was never reintroduced to them.

 Kasatka was euthanized 15 August 2017, after battling a chronic pulmonary infection for many years.
 Reason for euthanization was stated as chronic lung disease.
 She was euthanized after her health turned for the worst a few days leading up to 15 August.